 Click here to buy Elizabeth’s second book, “What’s in It for Me?
 Marketing from the Customer’s Point of View.”

-This week’s marketing trivia challenge is What did you discover when you created your marketing plan?
+This week’s marketing trivia challenge is What example do you have of how you are working on your business?

 E-mail me your answer.